Book an Appointment at Kelowna - Harvey Avenue

 Personally, Bev and her family are owned by five unruly beagles.
 These beagles like to take us camping, hiking and on many other outdoor adventures.

-Couples Counselling Anxiety & Depression Fertility Stress Trauma
+Areas of Focus: - Couples Counselling - Anxiety & Depression - Fertility - Stress - Trauma

-Ammy is passionate about perinatal counselling due to her own experience with birth trauma.
-She takes a holistic approach focusing on mental, physical, emotional, and spiritual aspects of healing.
-Ammy works collaboratively with clients to discover their self-identity and navigate ways to explore their inner strengths.
+Ammy holds both her Registered Clinical Counsellor status and Canadian Certified Counselor status.
+Ammy takes a holistic approach focusing on mental, physical, emotional, and spiritual aspects of healing.
+With a developed focus on addictions recovery and how it overlaps with other areas of counselling, Ammy works collaboratively with clients to discover their self-identity and navigate ways to explore their inner strengths.
 She holds an M. Ed Counselling from the University of Northern British Columbia (UNBC).
 Bachelor of Science in Psychology from UNBC.

 After completing her bachelor’s, Ammy worked with Northern Indigenous organizations supporting parents and grandparents through the postpartum journey and addressing intergenerational trauma that has been impacting families and young adults.